The Cauchy problem for $3$-evolution equations with data in Gelfand-Shilov spaces: Introduction and main result

-\begin{remark} We notice that the solution obtained in Theorem \ref{theorem_main_theorem} has the same Gevrey regularity as the initial data but may lose the decay exhibited at $t=0$ and admit an exponential growth for $|x| \to \infty$ when $t>0$.
-Moreover, the loss $\rho_2+\tilde\delta$ for an arbitrary $\tilde\delta>0$ in the behavior at infinity is independent of $\theta$, $s$ and $\rho_1.$ We also observe that the result holds for every $\theta >s_0$ without any upper bound on the Gevrey regularity index $\theta$ and there is no relation between the rate of decay of the data and the Gevrey regularity of the solution.
-Both these phenomena had been already observed in the case $p=2$, see \cite{ascanelli_cappiello_schrodinger_equations_Gelfand_shillov}.
-Finally, in Theorem \ref{theorem_main_theorem} the coefficients $\Re a_1$ and $a_0$ may admit a polynomial growth of exponent $1-\sigma\in (0,1)$. \end{remark}
+\begin{remark} We notice that the solution obtained in Theorem \ref{theorem_main_theorem} has the same Gevrey regularity as the initial data but it may lose the decay exhibited at $t=0$ and admit an exponential growth for $|x| \to \infty$ when $t>0$.
+Moreover, the loss $\rho_2+\tilde\delta$ for an arbitrary $\tilde\delta>0$ in the behavior at infinity is independent of $\theta$, $s$ and $\rho_1.$ Both these phenomena had been already observed in the case $p=2$, see \cite{ascanelli_cappiello_schrodinger_equations_Gelfand_shillov}. \end{remark}